Thursday, July 31, 2025

 National League

-And the top offensive teams were:
+And then the top pitching teams:

 World Series Champions